Community College Institute: Civic Guided Pathways

 Civic Guided Pathways: Advancing Student Success by Integrating Civic Learning and Community Engagement into Guided Pathways

 Friday, May 1, 2020 1:00 PM – 2:30 PM

 About the Workshop: Community Colleges are ideal hubs of civic engagement.
 They are at the nexus of public and private pressures to adapt and deliver key educational experiences that advance the economic, social, political, and civic health of our local communities.
 “The road to greater justice and equity runs through community colleges.”

 In a recent book, Redesigning America’s Community Colleges: A Clearer Path to Student Success (2015), the authors argue that what is needed is a comprehensive reform model that transforms the entire college to focus on student success.
 They proposed a guided pathways model that involves redesigning each part of the student experience, from the stage where students choose programs and start remedial or college-level work to the time of graduation when they move on to further education or careers.
 As of 2017, guided pathways reforms are being designed by more than 250 colleges.
 However, civic learning and community engagement can advance these efforts while fulfilling the commitment to the public purposes of higher education.

-This workshop explores best practices and model programs in community colleges that are effectively advancing institutional learning priorities and student success through the integration of civic learning and community engagement.
-Through talks, panels, small group dialogues, assessment models, and gamified action planning, this series of workshops will provide guidance and resources while exploring the unique challenges and opportunities of community colleges and their critical role in preparing students to be informed, active, and mobilized leaders in their communities, states, and the world.
+This virtual workshop will introduce best practices and model programs in community colleges that are effectively advancing institutional learning priorities and student success through the integration of civic learning and community engagement.
+The workshop will provide historical context, methodologies and models, and resources for civic and community engagement that takes into account the unique challenges and opportunities of community colleges and their critical role in preparing students to be informed, active, and mobilized leaders in their communities, states, and the world.